SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 ```

 The impact/effort matrix makes the priorities for the coming sprint clear:
-anything that is of high importance and requires little effort should be included, while things of low importance that require a lot of effort should not.
+anything that is of high importance and requires little effort should be included, while things of low importance that
+require a lot of effort should not.
 The team must still make hard decisions, though:

 -   Should a single large high-priority item be done,
     or should several smaller low-priority items be tackled instead?
 -   What should be done about medium-priority items that keep being put off?

-Each team has to answer these questions for each sprint,
-but that begs the question of exactly who has the final say in answering them.
+Each team has to answer these questions for each sprint, but that begs the question of exactly who has the final say in
-In a large project,
-a **product manager** decides how important items are, while a **project manager** is responsible for estimating effort and tracking progress.
+answering them.
+In a large project, a **product manager** decides how important items are, while a **project manager**
+is responsible for estimating effort and tracking progress.
-In a typical research software project the principal investigator either makes the decision or delegates that responsibility (and authority) to the lead developer.
+In a typical research software project, the principal investigator either makes the decision or delegates that
+responsibility (and authority) to the lead developer.

-Regardless of who is ultimately responsible, it is essential to include project participants in the planning and decision making.
+Regardless of who is ultimately responsible, it is essential to include project participants in the planning and
-This may be as simple as having them add **up-votes** and **down-votes** to indicate their opinions on importance, or as complex as asking them to propose
+decision-making.
+This may be as simple as having them add **up-votes** and **down-votes** to indicate their opinions on
-a multi-sprint breakdown of a particularly complex feature.
+importance, or as complex as asking them to propose a multi-sprint breakdown of a particularly complex feature.
-Doing this shows people that their contributions are valued,
-which in turn increases their commitment to doing the work.
+Doing this shows people that their contributions are valued, which in turn increases their commitment to doing the work.
 It also produces better plans, since everyone knows something that someone else doesn't.

 ## Meetings

 Pull requests and GitHub issues are good tools for asynchronous work,
-but team meetings are often a more efficient way to make decisions,
+but team meetings are often a more efficient way to make decisions
 and help build a sense of community.
-Knowing how to run a meeting well is as important as knowing how to use version control; the rules doing so are simple but rarely followed:
+Knowing how to run a meeting well is as important as knowing how to use version control;
+the rules for doing so are simple but rarely followed:

 Decide if there actually needs to be a meeting.
 :   If the only purpose is to share information,